1.4 Youth policy decision-making

 - Representing Flanders at international forums

 The budget allocation in 2016 was approximately 62,8 per cent of the previous fiscal year.
 This decline wasn’t due to a decrease of appropriations.
 The most notable change was the shift of budget allocation from the Act on local and provincial youth (work) policy to the municipalities Fund (Community fund/Gemeentefonds).
 Since 2016, the budget is directly allocated to the municipalities and they have the autonomous authority concerning youth policy (see also 1.7 Funding Youth policy).
 From 2018 onwards the budget allocation for youth augmented again.
-In 2017 the total amount was 42.462.000 euros; in 2018 it rose to 50.209.000 euros, in 2019 the budget for youth was 69.550.000 euro.
+In 2017 the total amount was 42.462.000 euro; in 2018 it rose to 50.209.000 euros, in 2019 the budget for youth was 69.550.000 euro, in 2020 the budget for youth was 57.565.000 euro, in 2021 the budget for youth was 56.256.000, in 2022, the budget allocated to youth is 58.223.000 euro.

 As mentioned, the department Culture, Youth and Media was totally restructured in 2018 to respond optimally to the needs of its stakeholders and target groups.
 The underlying idea was that more knowledge development and a stronger, integrated policy (encompassing the sectors Culture, Youth and Media) was needed.
 As a result of this restructuring, the existing divisions, including the division ‘Youth’ disappeared.
 All these divisions were brought together under one encompassing structure for the whole department.
 Three new divisions were thereby created: the division ‘Knowledge and policy’, the division ‘Maintaining and managing’ and the division ‘Subsidising and recognising’.
 The division ‘Knowledge and policy’ is responsible for developing knowledge and expertise to support (youth-)policy and practice, the division ‘Maintaining and managing’ is amongst others responsible for the policy concerning youth institutions and infrastructure and the division ‘Subsidising and recognising’ is responsible for recognising, subsidising and evaluating amongst others support structures, youth organisations and youth projects.